lauriewaller/pizza-parlor/README.md

 **Describe: addCost()**

-Test: "It should add the cost of the toppings the user chooses."
+Test: "It should add the cost of the toppings the user chooses.
+If "pepperoni" = 2 and "sausage" = 2:"
-Expect: (addCost("pepperoni," "sausage").toEqual("$4.00");
+Expect: (addCost("pepperoni," "sausage").toEqual(4));

-Test: "It should add the cost of the pizza size and the user toppings the user chooses."
+Test: "It should add the cost of the pizza size and the user toppings the user chooses.
+If "pepperoni" = 2, "sausage" = 2, and "small" = 10:"
-Expect: (addCost("pepperoni," "sausage," "small").toEqual("$14.00");
+Expect: (addCost("pepperoni," "sausage," "small").toEqual(14));

 ## Known Bugs